ChandanSayed/ChandanSayed/README.md

 <h2 align="center">Frontend Developer</h2>

 <h3 align="center" style="margin-top: 20px;">A short description of my journey</h3>
 <p align="center">I am experienced in React JS, Tailwind CSS, Next JS, and API.
 I am also experienced in Firebase authentic systems.
 I started my web development journey in January 2018.
-I have worked with HTML, CSS, and JavaScript since 2022.
+I have worked with HTML, CSS, and JavaScript till 2022.
 I started learning React at the end of the at the end of 2022.
 Nowadays, I also work with Node JS and MongoDB and learning.
 I want to be a Full Stack Developer.</p>
 <hr>

 - I am working on this one and trying to improve the design and the user [MM Reataurant](https://heartfelt-cheesecake-36eefa.netlify.app/)